-- □ The formation must have a captain, which has a leading function, and majorettes must perform choreography under the guidance of the captain commands at the total choreography (100% leadership) if not, technical juror takes 2,00 point. - □ The whole choreography from start of the music until the first person passes the finish line has to be performed on commands of captain. - Since the character of category defile is for captain to lead team along the defile path any kind of showing element than team repeat, showing the direction of moving, giving a sign to change formation will be accepted as leadership. - □ The course of the defile is identical with the course of the marching defile in the BAT section (see competition section BATON 4.
+- □ The formation must have a captain-if team is missing captain technical judge -2,00 point - □ Since the character of category defile is for captain to lead team along the defile path any kind of showing element than team repeat, showing the direction of moving, giving a sign to change formation will be accepted as leadership. in case of extraordinarily and interesting leadership point judges can give bonification for it (+0,50). - □ The course of the defile is identical with the course of the marching defile in the BAT section (see competition section BATON 4.
 Disciplines 4.2.
-Big formations Marching defile). - All of the gymnastic and acrobatic elements, also the lifting of the competitors is prohibited penalty 0,40 (for each element) by technical juror SPIN is allowed as a 360 degree turn but without throwing the equipment. - □ The marching step is obligatory in combination with the artistic value of the choreography: - the complexity and diversity, - the number of different elements, - the number of patterns and shapes changes, - the number and difficulty of the dance steps. - Juror assesses the selection and variety of elements, shapes and patterns in his choreography, the accuracy of performance, team work. - □ The assessment is based on an assessment of following areas "A" choreography and composition, "B" movement technique, "C" work with equipment. - □ The assessment of the work with equipment "C" is based on the use of elements 1., 2., 3.
+Big formations Marching defile). - All of the gymnastic and acrobatic elements, also the lifting of the competitors is prohibited penalty 0,40 (for each element) by technical juror SPIN is allowed as a 360 degree turn but without throwing the equipment. - □ The marching step is obligatory in combination with the artistic value of the choreography: - the complexity and diversity, - the number of different elements, - the number of patterns and shapes changes, - the number and difficulty of the dance steps. - □ Juror assesses the selection and variety of elements, shapes and patterns in his choreography, the accuracy of performance, team work. - □ The assessment is based on an assessment of following areas "A" choreography and composition, "B" movement technique, "C" work with equipment. - □ The assessment of the work with equipment "C" is based on the use of elements 1., 2., 3.
 LEVEL BAT (see competition section BATON 7.
 Assessment criteria characteristics or criteria in the area "C" LEVELS BATON). - □ Elements from IV., V. level are prohibited.
-The use of these elements is penalised by deleting 0,40 point by technical juror. - □ Judge evaluate work with equipment as this because group can only use I. III. level:
+The use of these elements is penalised by deleting 0,40 point by technical juror. - □ Judgeevaluate work with equipment as this because group can only use I. III. level: